{{item.title}}

 The Government has announced that negative gearing for residential property will be narrowed so that, going forward, only investments in new builds will be eligible for the existing tax treatment.
 From 1 July 2027, rental losses on established residential properties will no longer be available to reduce salary, business or other non-property income, and will instead be quarantined so they can only offset residential rental income or capital gains on residential property.
 Any unused losses will be carried forward and applied against residential property income in later years.
 The stated policy intent is to direct the benefits of negative gearing toward investment that increases the housing stock.

 The new rules apply to established residential properties acquired from 7:30 PM (AEST) on 12 May 2026.
-Properties acquired before that time, including contracts entered into but not yet settled, are exempt from the changes until disposal.
-Eligible new builds, properties held in widely held trusts and superannuation funds, eligible build-to-rent developments and private investors supporting government housing programs are also excluded.
+Properties acquired before that time, including contracts entered into but not yet settled, are not affected by these changes.
+Eligible new builds are also excluded.

 For these purposes, a “new build” is a residential property that genuinely adds to housing supply, being either a dwelling constructed on vacant land or where existing properties are demolished and replaced with a greater number of dwellings.
 Knock-down rebuilds and substantial renovations that do not increase supply will not qualify.